Boost Wallet

 Processing scenarios

-In the Boost Wallet method, to perform a purchase operation, a customer should receive on Payment Page or in the merchant's web service a QR-code to complete the payment using the e-wallet.
+To perform a purchase by using the Boost Wallet method, a customer should receive on Payment Page or in the merchant's web service a QR-code to complete the payment using the e-wallet.

 Purchase by using Payment Page